 JCDE sparks new life with original scores to classic silent films.
 Founded by composer and conductor Jack Curtis Dubowsky, the Ensemble specializes in live scores and combines intricately composed material and structured improvisation.

-A team of top players led by composer and conductor Jack Curtis Dubowsky, the Ensemble has released four albums and has performed in historic cinemas including The Vista Theatre (Los Angeles), The Art Theatre (Long Beach), The Frida Cinema (Santa Ana), and venues nationwide including The Tank (NYC), AS220 (Providence, RI), Café Du Nord (SF), Meridian Gallery (SF), Carlsbad Music Festival, and The Lilypad (Cambridge, MA).
+A team of top players led by composer and conductor Jack Curtis Dubowsky, the Ensemble has released four albums and has performed in historic cinemas including The Vista Theatre (Los Angeles), The Million Dollar Theater (Los Angeles), The Art Theatre (Long Beach), The Frida Cinema (Santa Ana), and venues nationwide including The Tank (NYC), AS220 (Providence, RI), Café Du Nord (SF), Meridian Gallery (SF), Carlsbad Music Festival, and The Lilypad (Cambridge, MA).

 Silent film repertoire includes Nosferatu, The Black Pirate, The Golem, The Phantom Carriage, Sunrise, and Dr Jekyll and Mr Hyde.
 In 2017 JCDE released ZORRO, an album of highlights of their score to The Mark of Zorro.